xiaochenghua/AXAttributedString/README.md

-AXAttributedString, An easier NSAttributedString builder, Use Chain-syntax like [Masonry](https://github.com/SnapKit/Masonry).
+An easier NSAttributedString builder, Use Chain-syntax like [Masonry](https://github.com/SnapKit/Masonry).

 *Support for iOS 7.0+, Base on Objective-C.*